AntonioLujanoLuna/pyevo/README.md

 # PySNES: Separable Natural Evolution Strategies in Python

-A Python implementation of Separable Natural Evolution Strategies (SNES), a powerful black-box optimization algorithm for high-dimensional continuous domains.
+A Python implementation of Separable Natural Evolution Strategies (SNES) and other optimization algorithms for black-box optimization in high-dimensional continuous domains.

 ## What is SNES?